Nurses pitched in to help Haitian

 children following the disaster.

 Source: Pat Schlosser

-It’s been two years since the catastrophic earthquake struck Haiti.
+It’s been almost seven years since the catastrophic earthquake struck Haiti.
 Nurses

 and nursing were severely affected.
 The national nursing school (Ecole